 The overall volume of finance needed for the nineteenth century yeshivas was not great by modern standards, since only a small number of students were enrolled.
-Stampfer, the standard historian of yeshivas explains that the system for support was modeled on that for the « Haluka » (a system of fund collection in Eastern Europe) which supported the « Old Yishuv, » the traditional pious Palestine mainly in Jerusalem.
-The financial support mechanism included both local representatives or « Gabbaimin » in various big cities, initially primarily in Russia and prominent local rabbis.
-They also included Meshulachim, travelling collectors.
+Stampfer explains that the system for support was modeled on that for the « Haluka » (a system of fund collection in Eastern Europe) which supported the « Old Yishuv, » the traditional Jewish pious settlers in Palestine residents mainly in Jerusalem.
+The financial support mechanism included both local representatives or « Gabbaim » in various big cities, initially primarily in Russia and prominent local rabbis.
+They also included « Meshulachim, » travelling collectors.
 These are also sometimes called Sedarim.
-The travel and living expenses of meshulachim consumed much of their collections.
-Some estimates are that about half their collections were required to support these representatives.
+The travel and living expenses of Meshulachim consumed much of their collections.
+Some estimates are that about half their collections were required to support these representatives. »

-The government itself sponsored rabbinical seminaries which included and demanded considerable secular education.

-Volozhin Accounts
+Volozhin Yeshiva Accounts

 The accounts of the Volozhin yeshiva for some years in the 1880s are contained in Table I below indicating both types of donations and heads of expenditure :